 - No Balance Transfer Fee or Foreign Transaction Fee.
 QuicksilverOne doesn’t charge balance transfer fees or a foreign transaction fee.
 Together, these two breaks can significantly reduce the cost of using this card, and render QuicksilverOne more attractive to people who travel internationally or need to transfer high-interest balances from other cards.

-- Limited Intro APR Promotion.
-QuicksilverOne’s 0% intro APR promotion only applies to purchases, and only runs for 9 months.
-That’s shorter than promotions offered by many other cash back cards, including Citi Double Cash and Chase Freedom, both of which give at least 15 months for purchases and balance transfers.
+- No Intro APR Promotion.
+Unlike the regular Quicksilver Card, Capital One’s QuicksilverOne Card doesn’t have an introductory 0% APR promotion for purchases or balance transfers.
+That’s a drawback relative to many other cash back cards, including Citi Double Cash and Chase Freedom Flex.
+Both give at least 15 months for purchases and balance transfers.

-The Capital One® QuicksilverOne® Cash Rewards Credit Card is one of the few cash back cards that openly advertises itself to applicants with average credit.
+The Capital One QuicksilverOne Cash Rewards Credit Card is one of the few cash back cards that openly advertises itself to applicants with average credit.
 Compared to Quicksilver, its stablemate, this is a big benefit.
 That said, you shouldn’t expect your QuicksilverOne account to come with a sky-high credit limit.
 If your credit isn’t great, your initial approval is likely to include a restrictive limit that invites you to prove yourself capable of using credit responsibly.
-If successful, you’ll be rewarded after some months with a higher credit limit – and, if all goes well, an invitation to apply for Quicksilver, which has a lower regular APR and no annual fee.
+If successful, you’ll be rewarded after some months with a higher credit limit – and, if all goes well, an invitation to apply for the Quicksilver Card, which has a lower regular APR and no annual fee.